May I request a speaker for my meeting or event?

 How do I reserve a speaker?

-Complete the online Speech request form.
-We appreciate receiving the Speech Request Form six to eight weeks prior to the date of your meeting.
+Complete the online Speech request form at least six weeks in advance of your event.
 Please provide as much detail as you can on your topic of interest.
 We will contact you regarding specific arrangements.

 Please note: While we attempt to accommodate every request, there may be occasions when we are unable to provide a speaker.

 Listed below are some of the topics that speakers are prepared to speak about.
 If your group is interested in a topic not included on the list, we will make every effort to provide you with a speaker on that subject.

 The legislative role

 - How a tax bill becomes law.